AnYpku/PKU-Cluster/README.md

 Beside these SFs, we need to normalized the MC to its corresponding cross section.
 There is a table can be refered to [XS_Table](https://twiki.cern.ch/twiki/bin/viewauth/CMS/SummaryTable1G25ns).
 Or if there is a paper giving a more accurate cross section, it can also be used.
 Besides, the [GenXSAnalyzer](https://twiki.cern.ch/twiki/bin/viewauth/CMS/HowToGenXSecAnalyzer) is often used.
 I provide some codes in my GitHub here [Add_weights](https://github.com/AnYpku/PKU-Cluster/tree/master/RunII2016/step1_add_weight).
 As some processes in different years may have little difference and SFs files are different, it is better to do separately.
 Actually, the code I show is not convenient to write.
 You may also have the idea that do `SetBranchAddress` many times very annoyed.
 I introduce a way called `TTreeFormula`.

-In this step, we want to add extra branches that save different SFs and slimme the root files at the same time.
+In this step, we want to add extra branches that save different SFs and slim the root files at the same time.
 ```
 void add(){
 TFile*fin=new TFile("fin.root");